inariksit/inariksit.github.io/_posts/2019-12-12-embedding-grammars.markdown

 By making a datatype into an instance of the typeclass `Gf`, we need to provide a translation to and from the PGF datatype `Expr`.
 (I will skip the details here; you can see them in the generated `MiniLang.hs` file if you are interested.)
 Thanks to the functions `gf` and `fg`, we can now have a workflow as follows:

-1. Parse a sentence into an `Expr`, using the PGF library.
+1. Parse a string into an `Expr`, using the PGF library.
-1. Turn the PGF expression into a Haskell expression, using `fg : Expr -> a` for some suitable `a` (e.g. `GCl`).
+1. Turn the PGF expression into a Haskell expression, using `fg`.  <!--  : Expr -> GUtt`.* Why `GUtt`, when `fg` is a polymorphic function?
+Because `GUtt` is the start category! -->
 1. Transform the Haskell expression into a new Haskell expression, using some function that you wrote yourself.
-1. Turn the new Haskell expression back into a PGF expression, using `gf : a -> Expr`.
+1. Turn the new Haskell expression back into a PGF expression, using `gf`.  <!-- : GUtt -> Expr`. -->
-1. Linearise the transformed PGF expression, using the PGF library.
+1. Linearise the transformed PGF expression into a string, using the PGF library.

 <!--
 Let's start from translation *to*: